AssetSync/asset_sync/README.md

 We are currently trying to talk with Heroku to iron these out.

 1. Will not work on heroku on an application with a *RAILS_ENV* configured as anything other than production
-2. Will not work using ENV variables with the configuration as described below, you must hardcode all variables
+2. Will not work on heroku using ENV variables with the configuration as described below, you must hardcode all variables

 ### 1. RAILS_ENV